 This course provides background on systems found on light and large aircraft including: piston and turbine engines, fuel, pressurization, pneumatic, hydraulic, flight control, and avionics systems.
-Prerequisite: Introduction to Aviation

-AV3215 Aviation Law
+AV3215 Aviation Law 4 credits

 This course offers an introduction to the major aspects of aviation law practices.
 Students will become familiar with the origins, applications, and ramifications of laws and administrative regulations of concern to the aviation community.
 Part 14 CFR, FAA rulemaking and regulatory actions, and international aviation law are major points of discussion.
 Additionally, students will be introduced to Public Law 112-153 also known as the Pilot's Bill of Rights (PBR).
-Prerequisite: Introduction to Aviation